How to Make a Sales Pitch in 7 Steps + Examples

 This article is part of a larger series on Sales Management.

-While the way your sales pitch is delivered will vary depending on whether you’re speaking in person, via email, phone, or video conferencing, the intro-to-body-to-closing structure remains consistent.
+While the way your sales pitch is delivered will vary depending on whether you’re speaking in-person, via email, phone, or video conferencing, the process for building your pitch is the same.
 Here’s how to make a sales pitch in seven steps:

 1. Define Your Unique Selling Proposition